• Home /

 What’s the difference between a soft and hard credit check?

-A soft credit pull is a superficial check that does not impact your credit score, while a hard pull is a more thorough inquiry that occurs when you officially apply for credit, which can slightly lower your score.
+A soft credit pull is a limited check that does not impact your credit score.
+A hard pull is a more detailed inquiry that occurs when you officially apply for credit, which may slightly lower your score.

 Can I see who has performed a soft credit check on my report?

-Yes, you can see all the soft inquiries on your credit report, but these are only visible to you only and do not affect your credit score.
+Yes, you can see all the soft inquiries on your credit report.
+These are visible only to you and do not affect your credit score.

 How often can a soft credit pull be done without affecting my credit?

 There is no limit to the number of soft pulls that can be done on your credit.
-They have no impact on your score, regardless of frequency.
+They have no impact on your score, regardless of how often they occur.

 A soft credit pull, also known as a soft credit inquiry, is a credit check that does not affect a home buyer's credit score.
 Soft credit pulls are typically used as part of getting a mortgage pre-qualification.